Discover Early Learning Activities for Young Nautical Adventurers

 Nature Exploration Activities

-A nature scavenger hunt is a fantastic way to get children outdoors and engaged with their environment.
+A seaside scavenger hunt is a fantastic way to get children outdoors and engaged with their environment.
 Here’s how to set it up:

-Create a List: Make a list of items for children to find, such as leaves, rocks, flowers, or specific insects.
+Create a List: Make a list of items for children to find, such as a smooth pebble, a

-Encourage Observation: Ask children to describe what they find, promoting language skills and observation.
+Encourage Observation: Ask children to describe what they find, promoting language skills and observation, where they think they have travelled from.
+Use maps of the world and imagine them crossing the oceans.

 Creative Arts and Crafts

-Creating a nature collage allows children to express their creativity while learning about textures and colors.
+Creating a nautical collage allows children to express their creativity while learning about textures and colors.
 Here’s how to do it:

 Arrange and Glue: Provide a canvas or paper for them to arrange their findings and glue them down.